You are responsible for all of the information below. Read Carefully!

-Download the registration packet here.
+Click here to download the registration packet.
 Please use a different registration form for each child.
-You may submit the completed registration by mail, fax or bring it into the school.
-Include the correct amount of fees and any other papers required or the registration will be rejected.
+You may submit the completed registration by mail, fax, email or bring it into our office.
+Include the correct amount of fees and any other papers required or the registration will be delayed.

 - A copy of the student’s official birth certificate must be submitted with registration for any student new to D1A.

 Parent’s proof of high school education or higher (For Homeschooling Program only)

 - If this is the first child you are registering with D1A, you must submit a copy of a parent’s high school diploma or transcript showing graduation date, or any proof of schooling after high school such as a college transcript.
 Call the school if you have questions about this.

 If someone other than the student’s parents (i.e. grandparents, friend, other family member) is enrolling the student, you must submit copies of official documents proving guardianship of the student.